nejcm/wagmi-extended/README.md

 - **Returns**: Return type is the same as the default [useContractWrite](https://wagmi.sh/react/api/hooks/useContractWrite) hook with the following two methods overridden to allow optional arguments:
   - `writeContract`: A function to execute the contract write operation.
   - `writeContractAsync`: An async version of `writeContract`.

+## Contributing

+Contributions are welcome!

+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them with descriptive commit messages.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.

+### Running the project locally

+To run the project locally, follow these steps:

+1. Clone the repository.
+2. Install the dependencies by running `pnpm install`.
+3. Build the project `pnpm run build`.

+## License

+This project is licensed under the MIT License.

 ## TODO